totalspectrum/spin2cpp/doc/spin.md

 `DEBUG` statements containing backticks are (partially) translated so as to output the correct strings, but FlexProp only interprets a limited subset of these strings so graphical debug capabiliites are restricted in FlexProp.

 Thanks to Ada Gottensträter, flexspin also now supports a `-gbrk` flag to enable `DEBUG` using the standard PNut method (using a BRK) instruction.
-This method will work inside PASM code, and is generally more compatible with the standard PNut Spin2 code.
+This method will work inside PASM code, and is generally more compatible with the standard PNut Spin2 code, so it is recommended for P2 projects.

 ### ASMCLK instruction

 The `ASMCLK` pseudo-instruction is supported as a preprocessor macro in FlexSpin, so only the most common spellings like `ASMCLK`, `AsmClk`, and `asmclk` will work (e.g. `aSmClk` will not work).

+### FIELD pointers

+Spin2 FIELD pointers (`^@`) are not supported yet.

 ### REGLOAD/REGEXEC